bgamari/ghc-users-guide/content/all-flags.gen.rst

 ``-fomit-yields``
     Omit heap checks when no allocation is being performed.

+``-foptimal-applicative-do``
+    Use a slower but better algorithm for ApplicativeDo

 ``-fpedantic-bottoms``
     Make GHC be more precise about its treatment of bottom (but see also :ghc-flag:`fno-state-hack`).
 In particular, GHC will not eta-expand through a case expression.